0oSaraho0/pp4-kids-activity-site/README.md

   - Review (optional)
 - Click Submit

   Expected Outcome if all fields are filled in correctly the user will be redirected to the Brows Ideas page where they can view their idea.
+A message appears to say they have successfully created their idea.

   Expected outcome if the fields are not filled in correctly: A nocies to complete the field appears and the cursor goes to the field that needs to be completed.